 - any other symptoms experienced

 For this exam, your doctor will apply a numbing drop to each eye.
-Then a small strip of paper containing an orange dye is placed against the eyeball.
-The eye doctor uses a slit lamp that illuminates the eye to check the cornea and other parts of the eye for damage.
+Then, they’ll place a small strip of paper containing an orange dye against your eyeball.
+Your eye doctor will use a slit lamp that illuminates your eye to check your cornea and other parts of your eye for damage.

-For this test, the doctor places small, painless electrode monitors on your chest, arms, and legs.
-These monitors are then connected to an ECG machine, which takes a reading of your heart’s electrical activity.
+For this test, small, painless electrode monitors are placed on your chest, arms, and legs.
+These monitors are connected to an ECG machine, which takes a reading of your heart’s electrical activity.

-Pain caused by infections (like sinusitis) generally clears up after using antibiotics or allowing the infection to heal on its own.
+Pain caused by an infection such as sinusitis generally clears up after using antibiotics or allowing the infection to heal on its own.

-Facial pain caused by a viral infection such as shingles may simply go away without treatment within a few days to a few weeks.
-However, prescription antiviral medications like acyclovir and valacyclovir may shorten the duration of the rash.
+Facial pain caused by a viral infection such as shingles may be associated with a rash.
+In some cases, the pain goes away without treatment within a few days to a few weeks.
+In other cases, nerve pain may persist for multiple months.

-Facial pain caused by cluster headaches or migraine headaches can be treated using over-the-counter pain relief.
-However, sometimes facial pain caused by headaches does not respond to over-the-counter medications.
-In this case, your doctor may prescribe stronger medication for pain relief.
+However, sometimes facial pain caused by headaches doesn’t respond to OTC medications.
+Your doctor may prescribe a stronger medication for pain relief if this is the case.